-- Attending any training sessions held by the district or school. - Reading all test administration materials prior to testing. - Following all test security procedures and protocols; including the cell phone policy. - Signing the Test Security Agreement and giving it to the school test coordinator. - Actively supervising the test administration at all times. - Understanding how to administer any accommodations students will be using in your classroom.
+- Attend any training sessions held by the district or school. - Read all test administration materials prior to testing. - Follow all test security procedures and protocols; including the cell phone policy. - Sign the Test Security Agreement and giving it to the school test coordinator. - Actively supervise the test administration at all times. - Understand how to administer any accommodations students will be using in your classroom.